tarantool/doc/doc/enterprise/cartridge-auth.rst

 First, you should enable LDAP authorization function in your :ref:`application development project <cartridge-project>`:

-*   set up dependency to the ``cartridge-auth-extension`` module that is available in the :ref:`Tarantool Enterprise package <enterprise-package-contents>`.
+*   set up dependency to the ``cartridge-auth-extension`` module that is available in the :ref:`Enterprise Edition's package <enterprise-package-contents>`.
 *   update the configuration in the application initialization file.

 ..  note::